-On November 4, 2019, we concluded a 15-year exclusive business aviation training services agreement with Directional Aviation Capital affiliates and the acquisition of a 50% stake in SIMCOM Holdings, Inc., for cash consideration of approximately US \$85 million.
+- On November 4, 2019, we concluded a 15-year exclusive business aviation training services agreement with Directional Aviation Capital affiliates and the acquisition of a 50% stake in SIMCOM Holdings, Inc. (SIMCOM), an operator of a wide range of jet, turboprop and piston powered aircraft simulators and training devices; - In December 2019, we issued unsecured senior notes of US\$100.0 million, maturing in December 2034, and repaid unsecured senior notes amounting to \$95.0 million, which matured during the month.